oliverphil/coding-challenges/challenges/Generics2/Generics2.md

 #### Generics 2

-Implement the `findNumberClasses` method to take a list of any types of number, including lists which include different types.
+Implement the `findNumberClasses` method to take a list of any subtypes of `java.lang.Number`, including lists which include different subtypes.

 The method must return a `List` of classes, containing (in order) the declared type of the numbers in the input array.